A Rich Pageant of Chicanery

 A typical result is admirably summed up by John Schmidt, author of The Mayor Who Cleaned Up Chicago: A Political Biography of William E. Dever.

 The individualist political culture endured in spite of reformers because it meshed well with a larger world view that encompassed all of civil relations, indeed took in relations with the next world as well.
-It is not too fanciful to describe the bribes offered to inspectors or cops as akin to the beneficences that the pre-Reformation Catholic Church sold to sinners to finance its operations, laudable or damnable on those grounds.
+It is not too fanciful to describe the bribes offered to inspectors or cops as akin to the beneficences that the pre-Reformation Catholic Church sold to sinners to finance its operationss.
 Catholic historian James W. Sanders drew that parallel when he noted that some of the city reform organizations of the progressive era such as the Chicago Commons, the Civic Federation, and the Municipal Voters League were “as distant from the regular Democratic organization as Martin Luther from the Pope.”

 Sociologist Edward Banfield took the anthropological view of the folkways of self-government.
 Banfield pointed out that Richard J. Daley was not the spawn of the devil, as reformers often imagined.
 The ethnic big-city machine merely followed a different ethos than did its reformist critics, acting in a cultural style that stressed personal contacts and loyalty rather than official, civil-service-like due process.
 Each camp acted morally, according to its own lights.
 This is now a commonplace even among political journalists, but when Banfield pointed it out in the ‘60s, he incurred the wrath of Protestant reformers across the country whose pretensions to speak for a “universal” political morality he had exposed.

 In a 2006 essay, Joseph Epstein observed that in Chicago a certain amount of scandal is taken as business as usual.
 “To worry too much about it is to be thought squeamish, if not indecently delicate,” he observed.
-Referring to the younger Daley, who was recently reelected with 71% of the vote in spite of a scandal-plagued fourth administration, Epstein wrote, “To be denied election Mr. Daley would have to have been proven to have ties to al Qaeda or to have been caught copping quarters from the poor box at Holy Name Cathedral.”
+Referring to the younger Daley, who was recently reelected with 71 percent of the vote in spite of a scandal-plagued fourth administration, Epstein wrote, “To be denied election Mr. Daley would have to have been proven to have ties to al Qaeda or to have been caught copping quarters from the poor box at Holy Name Cathedral.”
+The voters would probably have forgiven Daley even for copping quarters from the cathedral if he'd explained that he needed them for the parking meters.

 At its most extravagant, Chicago’s political culture resembles the sort of kleptocracy that one finds in primitive (as seen through Western eyes) or immature societies that have not yet evolved countervailing institutions.
 Italian sociologist Marco D’Eramo noted that such corruption is generally held to be a sign of political underdevelopment, the mark of an imperfect modernity, usually associated with South American dictatorships, African despots, or to modern-looking but still feudal systems such as Japan’s.
 It survives in Chicago because its population is constantly been refreshed by new immigrants from essentially pre-capitalist societies.